Simple Salsa Recipes

 (NOTE: If you prefer a less spicy-hot salsa, remove the seeds from the jalapeno).

 - Rinse tomatillos and place on rimmed baking sheet.
 Broil 4 inches from heat source for about 5 minutes or until charred in spots.
 Remove from oven; carefully flip over and return to oven.
 Broil an additional 5 minutes or until blistered.

-- Carefully place broiled tomatillos and jalapeno on jar of blender; pulse several times.
-Scrape down sides of jar; add remaining ingredients.
+- Carefully place broiled tomatillos and jalapeno in the jar of a blender; pulse several times.
+Scrape down sides of the jar; add remaining ingredients.
 Pulse again until mixture is smooth.